mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 {: #tabremoveerr title="Remove Subject Errors"}

-The following is a non-normative example request where the subject is identified by an email claim:
+The following is a non-normative example request where the subject is identified by a phone_number claim:

 ~~~
 POST /set/subjects:remove HTTP/1.1